-New Yorkers love eating outside, whether it’s at one of the city’s best waterfront restaurants, elevated rooftop bars or open-air food flea markets like Brooklyn’s famed Smorgasburg.
+Speaking of Smorgasburg!
+New Yorkers love eating outside, whether it’s at one of the city’s best waterfront restaurants, elevated rooftop bars or open-air food flea markets like Brooklyn’s famed food market.
 A favorite amongst locals and tourists alike, Smorg features nearly 100 vendors selling seriously delicious and graciously cheap snacks.

 Sure, the Brooklyn Bridge serves a practical purpose as the means for millions of commuters to travel from lower Manhattan to Brooklyn, but it is also one of the most iconic structures in the city.
 You can walk and bike over it, but beware, the crowds are serious!
 Go early in the morning or late at night to avoid the hustle and bustle.

 Some city parks—Central and Prospect, most obviously—were built to replicate rustic fields and preserve serene woodland.
-Brooklyn Bridge Park, however, was not—and that’s precisely why it has become so popular in the five years since it debuted.
+Brooklyn Bridge Park, however, was not—and that’s precisely why it has become so popular.
 The project has transformed a chunk of the Brooklyn waterfront into an 85-acre expanse; several sections house unique attractions such as Jane’s Carousel, a restored 1920s merry-go-round, and riverside esplanades with gorgeous Manhattan views.
-Its latest addition, Pier 2, designed specifically for "active recreation"—sporting leagues, picnics and roller skating—further cements the space as the city’s premier urban playground.

 One hundred taps dispense craft brews at this massive Greenpoint gastropub, from owner Robert Shamlian (Spitzer's Corner, Fat Baby).
 The 6,000-square-foot beer hall features a wood-burning oven and a marble bar.
 Hopped up drinkers can line their bellies with salty snacks, like sausages and pretzels, from a German-focused menu.